Exempt and Nonexempt Employees

 Some of the most significant class action lawsuits have been the result of an employer's misclassification of nonexempt employees as though they were exempt from California overtime.
 This section discusses the exempt and nonexempt classifications with reference to California standards for minimum salary and job responsibilities.

-In order to be considered an exempt employee in California, an employee will generally need to meet a strict duties test.
-For most exemptions, more than fifty percent of an employee's time must be spent performing exempt job duties.
+To be considered an exempt employee in California, an employee will generally need to meet a strict duties test.
+For most exemptions, more than 50 percent of an employee's time must be spent performing exempt job duties.

 To determine whether the California employee is primarily engaged in exempt work, the California's Labor Commissioner examines the work performed by the employee during the workweek.

 Exempt employees in California generally must earn a minimum monthly salary of no less than two times the state minimum wage for full time employment.
 Simply paying an employee a salary does not make them exempt, nor does it change any requirements for compliance with wage and hour laws.

 Most California employees who are classified as exempt customarily and regularly exercise discretion and independent judgment in their jobs.
 Discretion and independent judgment involve comparing and evaluating possible courses of action and making a decision after considering various possibilities.

 While California law has more rigorous standards than federal law, federal law still warrants some attention.
 The Department of Labor Standards Enforcement (DLSE) has indicated that, although there are differences between the state and federal exemption standards, the federal regulations may serve as a guide where there is no conflict.

 Deductions from Salary of Exempt Employees